QuineDot/rust-learning/src/dyn-any.md

 However, there's a large soundness hole in this example.
 Implementors of `Trait` can supply their own implementation of the `type_id` method!
 They can override the default body and return a `TypeId` that is not the implementing type.
-That makes our `unsafe` produce UB; since `type_id` isn't an `unsafe` method, our implementation is to blame.
+That makes our `unsafe` produce UB.
+And since `type_id` isn't an `unsafe` method, our implementation is to blame.

-We could make the method `unsafe`.
-In this example, we will instead make it impossible to override the default body.
+We could make the method `unsafe` and tell the trait consumers "don't do that".
+But in this example, we will instead make it impossible to override the default body.
 To do this, we need that method to be `final`.
 Well, Rust doesn't have `final` yet.
 However, we can [*seal*](https://rust-lang.github.io/api-guidelines/future-proofing.html#sealed-traits-protect-against-downstream-implementations-c-sealed) the method by giving it a parameter which can only be named within our module.